Most Recent Version of Draft Vision Statement, Goals, Policies, and Actions

 Host multi-cultural events and outreach with translation services, food and entertainment.

 Provide a list of organizations that provide social and cultural services and ADA accommodations.
-Work with The City of Eugene Human Rights Commission, LULAC, CALC, Centro Latino, SURJ and LILA* and other organizations.
+Work with The City of Eugene Human Rights Commission and other local community organizations to share relevant information.

 Inventory community spaces in RRSC, provide a list of ADA features and limitations, and encourage organizations and institutions to improve ADA accessibility to community spaces, indoor and outdoor.